-This protocol treats the client while in a prone position.
+This neuromuscular massage protocol treats the trapezius while prone.
 In this position, the lower trapezius is more accessible than in the supine position.
 This position also leaves the hood of the upper trapezius accessible for rolling between the fingers and thumb.
 Neither technique is as easily applied in the more common supine treatment of upper and middle trapezius.

 NOTE: This protocol is for mindful review by an experienced therapist.
 It is not intended to be used for learning without the hands-on training of a professional instructor.
 One should not attempt this without the necessary expertise to understand contraindications.
 It is important to use proper technique so that the treatment is safe and effective.trapezius-1